Ashcombe Primary School

 Honour Based Abuse

 So-called ‘honour-based’ Abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
 Abuse committed in the context of preserving “honour” often involves a wider network of family or community pressure and can include multiple perpetrators.
 It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
-All forms of HBA (regardless of the motivation) and should be handled and escalated as such.
+All forms of HBA (regardless of the motivation) should be handled and escalated as such.
 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA.

 If you have concerns about an individual, the following helplines will be able to support you